YiFei2/tp/docs/UserGuide.md

 # FAQ

 **Q**: How do I transfer my data to another Computer?<br>
-**A**: When you install the app in the other computer, you may overwrite the empty data file it creates with the file that contains the data of your previous AddresSoc home folder.
+**A**: When you install AddresSoc in the other computer, you may overwrite the empty data file it creates with the file that contains the data of your previous AddresSoc home folder.

 <div style="text-align: right"> <a href="#table-of-contents">Back to top  </a> </div>
 --------------------------------------------------------------------------------------------------------------------